MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-08-19-marco-machera.markdown

 {% include video.html vid="_2UZ34eNgEo" %}

 It’s more singer-songwriter-oriented music.
-I thought it was a good time now to put it out because we just published the new record with EchoTest called [*From Two Balconies*&nbsp;<i class="non-mwm fa fa-bandcamp" aria-hidden="true"></i>](https://julieslick.bandcamp.com/album/from-two-balconies).
+I thought it was a good time now to put it out because we just published the new record with EchoTest called [*From Two Balconies*&nbsp;<i class="non-mwm fab fa-bandcamp" aria-hidden="true"></i>](https://julieslick.bandcamp.com/album/from-two-balconies).
 {: .interviewee }

 AG: I have it right here.
 [Points to EchoTest CD.]